chasbro/most-popular-tags/readme.txt

 == Installation ==

 1. Upload `mostpopulartags.php` to the `/wp-content/plugins/` directory of your WordPress installation
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. The Most Popular Tags widget can now be configured and used from the Appearance -> Wigdets menu
+3. The Most Popular Tags widget can now be configured and used from the Appearance -> Wigdets menu

+== Changelog ==

+- 1.1: Added millimeters, centimeters, inches and picas to the font unit menu.
+Additionally, all of the settings have been updated with more descriptive text.

 == Miscellaneous ==